-A little birdie told me you like the combination of chocolate and ginger.
-Is that right?
-Following on from the photo of my chocolate ginger macarons, I had to share this Chocolate Ginger Fondant Cake beauty.
+Who likes the combination of chocolate and ginger?
+After making a huge batch of chocolate ginger macarons, I had to share this Chocolate Ginger Fondant Cake – a family favourite with a wee kick to it.
 It’s such a quick and versatile French classic that lends itself to all sorts of delicious flavour alliances.

 What’s more, it tastes even better next day!
 So, even although it’s quick to make, prepare this fondant a day before serving and you’re already prepared for tomorrow’s dessert.